Skip to main content

 Network and Policy Considerations

 • Port blocks: Corporate or school firewalls can block streaming ports.
 Test on a different network.
-See is using an Android emulator on iOS safe and legal? for policy context.
+See is using an Android emulator for iOS safe and legal for policy context.

 • VPN conflicts: Disable VPNs or use split tunneling for the emulator domain.